On October 22, 2007 President Joachim Chissano

 4. Human Development.

 These categories are made up of 14 sub-categories, consisting of 102 indicators.
 All of these indicators improved abruptly and simultaneously when the Method was implemented in Mozambique.
 The statistical data has been gathered from 35 independent data sources.
-It turns out these results cannot be attained any other way, without the Unified Filed Techology, IDT.
+The results eaqual or close to Mozambique's have never been repeated since.